Jyoti Basu: Before 1947 and independence movement

-Communist Party of India (1947-1964)
+Communist Party of India (1947–1964)

 Interim government in West Bengal (1947–1952)

 Following the partition of India, Basu remained as the member of the now divided West Bengal Legislative Assembly.
 Prafulla Chandra Ghosh of the conservative Indian National Congress became the first Chief Minister of West Bengal.
 The Congress however faced civil unrest from the onset; hartals, civil disobedience and demonstrations had soon become the order of the day in the face of a Congress government that was seen as unresponsive to the social and economic distress that was widespread in the state at the time.

 The new assembly therefore instituted the West Bengal Special Powers Act 1947 modelled on the Defence of India Act 1915; the act gave unchecked power to the bureaucracy and the police to suppress public agitations allowing law enforcement to detain individuals for up to 6 months without trial on reasonable grounds, which was justified on the grounds of maintaining the law and order situation.
 The bill was inordinately criticised and opposed by Basu who declared that "it seeks to perpetuate (the undemocratic rule)".
-In 1948, the government sought to extent the act through the West Bengal Security Ordinance which would remove the restriction of "reasonable grounds" for imprisonment.
+In 1948, the government sought to extend the act through the West Bengal Security Ordinance which would remove the restriction of "reasonable grounds" for imprisonment.
 According to Basu, the new ordinance had made it clear that the Congress intended to establish a police state in West Bengal.
 By this time, the state of West Bengal had already been declared as a "problem province" by the Congress administration and Bidhan Chandra Roy replaced as the new chief minister.